Handling events

 ]

-Likewise, we could define a loading screen to appear before AJAX requests
+Likewise, we could perform some network requests with a loading screen

 type Model = {